-Students must demonstrate a commitment to the highest standards of professional responsibility, adherence to ethical principles and sensitivity in all interactions with patients, families, colleagues and others with whom physicians must interact in their professional lives.
+Students must demonstrate a commitment to the highest standards of professional responsibility, adherence to ethical principles, and sensitivity in all interactions with patients, families, colleagues, and others with whom physicians must interact in their professional lives.
+Students must display interpersonal and communication skills that foster effective information exchange and build rapport with patients, their families, and professional associates.